webdriverio-boneyard/webdriver.io/source/guide/plugins/webdrivercss.md

 ## How does it work?

 1. Define areas within your application that should always look the same
-2. Use WebdriverJS and WebdriverCSS to write some E2E tests and take screenshots of these areas
+2. Use WebdriverIO and WebdriverCSS to write some E2E tests and take screenshots of these areas
 3. Continue working on your application or website
 4. After a while rerun the tests
 5. If desired areas differ from previous taken screenshots an image diff gets generated and you get notified in your tests